mahikkaaa/End_2_End_Data_Science_Project/README.md

 This repository contains the data analytics insights of the Udemy courses datasets of 4 selective major domains.

-This data is taken from the Kaggle website.
+This dataset is taken from the Kaggle website.

 The link is below. https://www.kaggle.com/andrewmvd/udemy-courses

-This dataset includes 3683 courses in 4 subjects/domains (Business Finance, Graphic Design, Musical Instruments and Web Design) from Udemy.
-Udemy is a massive online open course (MOOC) platform that offers both free and paid courses.
-Anybody can create a course, a business model by which allowed Udemy to have hundreds of thousands of courses.
-Nowadays, the demand for online courses and digital learning are rising.
-And, more number of students, teachers, and even professionals are learning from online course platforms, like Udemy, Coursera and et cetera.
-So, to understand the course enrollment in Udemy platform, this data analysis is performed.
+This dataset includes 3683 courses  from Udemy in 4 areas: business finance, graphic design, musical instruments, and web design.
+Udemy is an online platform for massive open online courses (MOOCs) that has both free and paid courses.
+Udemy's business model is that anyone can make a course, which is how it has grown to have hundreds of thousands of courses.
+Online courses and digital learning are becoming more and more popular these days.
+And more students, teachers, and even professionals are taking classes online through sites like Udemy, Coursera, and so on.
+So, this data analysis is done to figure out how many people sign up for courses on the Udemy platform.

-From the insights developed, we answer the following questions:
+From the insights developed, I answer the following questions:

 ### Questions
 + Course Title